pjnalls/ProblemSolvingProgramming.js/README.md

 <br>
 <br>

-As I've attempted to emphasize, programming at any given time is the absolute last thing one should do given a process which is truly problem-solving-programming oriented.
+As I've attempted to emphasize, programming at any given time is, in many cases, the last thing one should do given a process which is truly problem-solving-programming oriented.

 ...